-Accessing sensor data in mobile devices can be attractive e.g. to game developers to create some controls based on movement and rotation of the device (https://hacks.mozilla.org/2015/04/mobile-game-development-with-the-device-orientation-and-vibration-apis/)
+Accessing sensor data in mobile devices can be attractive e.g. to game developers to create some controls based on movement and rotation of the device.

-Web applications often have to deal with slow and flaky internet connection.
-The experience when trying to do something on the web can be frustrating in such situations.
-Periodic Background Sync API enables web applications to periodically download and synchronize content in the background.
-It is available experimentally in Chrome, but it has some limitations - it does not guarantee the synchronization interval to always be called at the specified time and is limited only to applications that are frequently opened by the user.
+Web applications often have to deal with slow and flaky internet connections.
+The experience when trying to do something on the Web can be frustrating in such situations.
+Periodic Background Sync API enables web applications to download and synchronize content in the background periodically.
+It is available experimentally in Chrome, but it has some limitations - it does not guarantee the synchronization interval always to be called at the specified time.
+It is limited only to applications that the user frequently opens.

-Push notifications are not that new when it comes to web applications, but there is a new interesting extension to them.
-Notification Trigger API scheduling local notifications according to time- or location-based triggers.
-That means applications can show notifications every time a user enters some location or for example every day at 9 am.
-Right now time-based triggers are already available as an experimental feature and geolocation-based triggers are still in the planning stage.
+Push notifications are not that new for web applications, but there is a new interesting extension to them.
+Notification Trigger API schedules local notifications according to time - or location-based triggers.
+That means applications can show notifications every time a user enters some location or, for example, every day at 9 am.
+Right now, time-based triggers are already available as an experimental feature, and geolocation-based triggers are still in the planning stage.